-Take thou authority to preach the Word of God, to administer the Sacraments and to perform all the duties of an ordained minister in the Church of God, in the name of God the Father, and of God the Son. and of God the Holy Ghost, Amen.
+Take thou authority to preach the Word of God, and to administer the Sacraments in the name of God the Father, and of God the Son, and of God the Holy Ghost.
+Amen.

-Doxology and Benediction,
+Doxology and Benediction.

 Section 196-Form for Ordination of Deaconesses.